Pascal-So/protohackers/Readme.md

 ### 08 - Inseccure Sockets Layer

 Let me know if anyone finds a nice identity test for the cipher spec.
 I just ended up brute-forcing it.

+### 09 - Job Centre

+Serving 1000 clients at a time, on Linux, requires an increased open file limit. `ulimit -n` shows the current limit, `ulimit -n 10000` increases the limit.
+This increased limit is only valid within and for the duration of the current shell.